 They say that miracle remedies don’t exist, but I’ve found something that comes very close.
 WD-40!
 You know: that blue-and-yellow spray can with the red cap.
 Chances are you already have the spray in your house.
 Great, because the spray has proven to be incredibly versatile and I’m not just talking about the very familiar tips like, using it for squeaking doors and door hinges.
 Curious about the brilliant ways you can use WD-40 at home and in your car?
-You’ll discover them below.
+You’ll discover them on the following pages.
 Especially pay close attention to number #9!

 Do you need to take off your wedding ring, because of work, but can’t get it to budge?
 No problem.
 Spray a little bit of WD-40 between the ring and your finger.
 Leave the spray in between, while you gently wriggle the ring, and before you know it, the jewellery slips right off your finger.
 Don’t forget to wash your hands after the ring is removed.
 Make sure you wash your ring as well, you don’t want it to slip off your finger the next time you wear it.